rohitsherwan366/Robohit/README.md

-# Robohit
+# Artificial assistance
-Robohit is an artificial assistance Make him do anything, yeah anything.
-He is all yours.
+This is simple project which will provide you a asrificial assistance just like alexa.

 # Installation
 For windows users
-(run those in command prompt/cmt/terminal) For the robot to listen to our voice/speech pip install speechRecognition
+For the robot to listen to our voice/speech pip install speechRecognition

 To speak out, or text to speech pip install pyttsx3